TrueLearnAI/truelearn/docs/dev/design_considerations.rst

 In terms of data representation of scikit-learn, “datasets are encoded in NumPy multidimensional arrays for dense data and as SciPy sparse matrices for sparse data”.
-This allows scikit-learn to utilize the efficient Numpy and SciPy operations while writing readable and maintainable code.
+This allows scikit-learn to utilise the efficient Numpy and SciPy operations while writing readable and maintainable code.
-For TrueLearn, the only problem with the above representation is that “the public interface is oriented towards processing batches of samples”, but our library expects data to be more “discrete” because the user engagement with some videos is not likely obtained in large batches.
+For TrueLearn, the only problem with the above representation is that “the public interface is oriented towards processing batches of samples”, but our library expects data to be more “discrete” because the user engagement with educational resources is not likely obtained in large batches.
 **Therefore, we will provide functions that use on a single piece of data**.

 Finally, it is worth mentioning what makes scikit-learn extensible and its code more reusable.